rootinc/laravel-azure-middleware/README.md

 ## Normal Installation

 1. `composer require rootinc/laravel-azure-middleware`
+2. Copy the file `/vendor/rootinc/laravel-azure-middleware/config/azure.php` to your application's `/config` directory
-2. In our routes folder (most likely `web.php`), add
+3. In our routes folder (most likely `web.php`), add
 ```php
 Route::get('/login/azure', '\RootInc\LaravelAzureMiddleware\Azure@azure');
 Route::get('/login/azurecallback', '\RootInc\LaravelAzureMiddleware\Azure@azurecallback');
 ```

-3. In our `App\Http\Kernel.php` add `'azure' => \RootInc\LaravelAzureMiddleware\Azure::class,` most likely to the `$routeMiddleware` array.
+4. In our `App\Http\Kernel.php` add `'azure' => \RootInc\LaravelAzureMiddleware\Azure::class,` most likely to the `$routeMiddleware` array.
-4. In our `.env` add `AZURE_TENANT_ID, AZURE_CLIENT_ID, AZURE_CLIENT_SECRET and AZURE_RESOURCE`.
+5. In our `.env` add `AZURE_TENANT_ID, AZURE_CLIENT_ID, AZURE_CLIENT_SECRET and AZURE_RESOURCE`.
 We can get these values/read more here: https://portal.azure.com/
-5. As of 0.8.0, we added `AZURE_SCOPE`, which are permissions to be used for the request.
+6. As of 0.8.0, we added `AZURE_SCOPE`, which are permissions to be used for the request.
 We can read more about these here: https://docs.microsoft.com/en-us/graph/api/resources/users?view=graph-rest-1.0
-6. We also added an optional `AZURE_DOMAIN_HINT` that can be used to help users know which email address they should login with.
+7. We also added an optional `AZURE_DOMAIN_HINT` that can be used to help users know which email address they should login with.
 More info here: https://azure.microsoft.com/en-us/updates/app-service-auth-and-azure-ad-domain-hints/
-7. Within our app on https://portal.azure.com/ point `reply url` to the `/login/azurecallback` route with the full url (ex: http://thewebsite.com/login/azurecallback).
+8. Within our app on https://portal.azure.com/ point `reply url` to the `/login/azurecallback` route with the full url (ex: http://thewebsite.com/login/azurecallback).
-8. Add the `azure` middleware to your route groups on any routes that needs protected by auth and enjoy :tada:
+9. Add the `azure` middleware to your route groups on any routes that needs protected by auth and enjoy :tada:
-9. If you need custom callbacks, see [Extended Installation](#extended-installation).
+10. If you need custom callbacks, see [Extended Installation](#extended-installation).

 __NOTE: ~~You may need to add premissions for (legacy) Azure Active Directory Graph~~ As of 0.8.0, we are using v2 of Azure's login API, which allows us to pass scopes, or permissions we'd like to use.__